 The following are some adjustments we’ll be making when we return after our July 4 holiday, when the clinic will be closed.

 Effective Monday, July 6

 - Our weekday office hours will revert to 8:00 a.m. to 6:00 p.m., with the final appointment of the day at 5:00.

-- We are opening our facility back up to clients who wish to come inside with their pets for their appointments.
+- While the lobby remains closed, we are opening our facility back up to clients who wish to come inside with their pets, directly to exam rooms, for their appointments.

 - Curbside service will still be available to clients who prefer to stay in their cars.

 - Curbside service will continue for food and prescription pick-ups.

 Here’s how our revised check-in will work:

 - Call the front desk at (317) 852-3323 when you arrive in our parking lot.